 We provide IQ testing for Mensa membership.
-The Mensa organization is a wonderful organization where people with high intelligence can meet and participate in social and intellectual activities together, serve the greater community, and participate in high-level explorations of various interesting topics.
+The Mensa organization is a wonderful place where people with high intelligence can meet and participate in social and intellectual activities together, serve the greater community, and explore various interesting topics at a high level.
 An IQ test for Mensa membership is usually required.
-There are three central tenets of Mensa:
+This post is designed to help you know how to test for Mensa membership, but please feel free to contact us or schedule a consultation if you want more specific information.

 1. Identify and foster intelligence for the benefit of humankind